 Types of Species Diversity:

-- Each member of any animal or plant species differs from other individuals in its genetic material because of the large number of possible combinations in the genes.
+Each member of any animal or plant species differs from other individuals in its genetic material because of a large number of possible combinations in the genes.

-- Due to this genetic variability healthy breeding population of a species is assured.
+Due to this genetic variability, a healthy breeding population of a species is assured.

-- The diversity in wild species forms the ‘gene pool’ from which our crops and domestic animals have been developed over thousands of years.
-Using this gene pool new varieties of more productive and diseases resistant crops is obtained.
-Similarly breed of better domestic animals is obtained.
+The diversity in wild species forms the ‘gene pool’ from which our crops and domestic animals have been developed over thousands of years.
+Using this gene pool new varieties of more productive and diseases resistant crops are obtained.
+Similarly, breed of better domestic animals is obtained.

-- The numbers of species of plants and animals that are present in a region constitutes its species diversity.
+The numbers of species of plants and animals that are present in a region constitute its species diversity.
 This diversity can be observed in both in natural ecosystems and in agricultural ecosystems.

 Ecosystem or Community Diversity:

-- Distinctive land ecosystems include landscapes such as forests, grasslands, deserts, mountains, etc. Aquatic ecosystems includes rivers, lakes, and the sea.
+Distinctive land ecosystems include landscapes such as forests, grasslands, deserts, mountains, etc. Aquatic ecosystems include rivers, lakes, and the sea.

-- Due to overuse or misuse productivity of ecosystem is decreases and the ecosystem becomes degraded.
+Due to overuse or misuse productivity of the ecosystem is decreases and the ecosystem becomes degraded.

 Types of Ecosystem Community Diversity:

-- This is the diversity on a smallest scale.
+This is the diversity on the smallest scale.
 It is diversity in microhabitat.

-- It is diversity over comparatively larger area.
+It is diversity over the comparatively larger area.
 It is also called local diversity.

-- A single plant can be considered as example of unit of alpha diversity, then leaf of a plant can be considered as point diversity.
+A single plant can be considered as an example of a unit of alpha diversity, then a leaf of a plant can be considered as point diversity.
 The group of plants together in region can be considered as gamma diversity.
 The forest in which this region is located can be considered as epsilon diversity.

-- R.H.
-Whittaker defined it as “the extent of change in community composition, or degree of community differentiation, in relation to a complex-gradient of environment, or a pattern of environments”.
+R.H.
+Whittaker defined it as “the extent of change in community composition, or degree of community differentiation, in relation to a complex-gradient of the environment, or a pattern of environments”.

 Region of Megadiversity:

-- The warm and humid tropical regions of the earth between the tropic of Cancer and tropic of Capricorn, are rich in diversity of life i.e. plants, animals and microorganisms.
-This region is called region of megadiversity.
+The warm and humid tropical regions of the earth between the tropic of Cancer and Tropic of Capricorn, are rich in diversity of life i.e. plants, animals, and microorganisms.
+This region is called the region of megadiversity.